 - Show your audience how your product or service will benefit them.

-You may be ready to take the plunge and hire a business coach to guide your company to its next great milestone.
-Or you may not.
-But, these icons of the business coaching community have given you plenty to do to get a jumpstart on your own.
+These icons of the business coaching community have given you plenty to do to get a jumpstart on your own.

 Design Done Better